 - Another variant was used in a legendary Super Bowl commercial, except a Reactive Continuous "WHASSAAAAAAAAP?" replaced the scream.

-- Yotsuba&! initiates a three way scream that goes on for half a chapter; while showing a live frog she caught to her friend Ena, her other friend Miura shows up in an scarecrow outfit, causing Yotsuba to scream.
+- Yotsuba&!: Yotsuba initiates a three-way scream that goes on for half a chapter; while showing a live frog she caught to her friend Ena, her other friend Miura shows up in an scarecrow outfit, causing Yotsuba to scream.
 Ena uses the frog to scare Miura, who screams and backs into Yotsuba, who renews her own screaming, and reflexively starts hitting her with Ena's favorite teddy bear, causing Ena to start screaming...

 - In Soul Eater, Eruka and Asura do this when he wakes up for the first time in... over a century.

-- In the twenty-seven episode of Dragon Ball Abridged Vegeta, Krillin and Gohan were screaming during their fight with Freeza.
+- In the twenty-seventh episode of Dragon Ball Z Abridged, Vegeta, Krillin and Gohan were screaming during their fight with Freeza.